 \subsection{Quantum extension}

 The seam-graded expansion is a classical ($\hbar = 0$) construction.
 The FVM topological recursion extends to higher genus~\cite{Firat:2024ajp}, with the nonseparating $D$-term providing loop corrections.
 The seam grading generalizes naturally: at genus~$1,$ the recursion produces the one-bordered torus vertex $V_{1,1}(L_1)$ from $V_{0,3}$ via the BV Laplacian.
-The physical payoff is the mass spectrum of fluctuations around the tachyon vacuum~\cite{Yang:2005rx}; in the stubbed scalar theory, F{\i}rat and Valdes-Meller~\cite{Firat:2024ajp} recover the mass $M^2 = \mu^2 > 0$ directly from the linearized quantum recursion.
-Whether the seam-counting argument that eliminates Fredholm equations extends to genus $g \geq 1$ is left to future work.
+The physical payoff is the mass spectrum of fluctuations around the tachyon vacuum~\cite{Yang:2005rx}.